-Either cutting your own Christmas tree or selecting one at the local lot and then bringing it inside the home are all part of modern family traditions.
+Whether cutting your own Christmas tree or selecting one at the local lot and then bringing it inside the home all are part of modern family traditions.
 To many, the beginning of the holiday season is decorating a tree.
 The aroma, beauty, and special adventure of having a tree are sensed by all in the home.

-Of the many traditions involving plants associated with Christmas, the Christmas tree probably is the most beloved.
+Of the many traditions involving plants associated with Christmas, the Christmas tree is probably the most beloved.
 A wide-eyed child gazing at his or her first Christmas tree is far removed from ancient Romans shouting incantations to a decorated tree.
 Yet, it is from these cultures that the Christmas tree custom originated.

-While most people probably believe this Christmas tree tradition always has been with us in the United States, a historical overview of how Christmas trees rose to such prominence is quite interesting and not always precise.
+While most people probably believe the Christmas tree tradition has always been with us in the United States, a historical overview of how Christmas trees rose to such prominence is quite interesting and not always precise.
 The following provides a synopsis of some Christmas tree traditions throughout the centuries:

-• The decorated Christmas tree can be traced back to the ancient Romans, who during their winter festival decorated trees with small pieces of metal.

-- An evergreen, known as the Paradise tree, was decorated with apples as a symbol of the feast of Adam and Eve held on Dec.
-24 during the Middle Ages. - Sixteenth Century folklore credited Martin Luther as being the first to decorate an indoor tree.
+- The decorated Christmas tree can be traced back to the ancient Romans who during their winter festival decorated trees with small pieces of metal. - An evergreen, known as the Paradise tree, was decorated with apples as a symbol of the feast of Adam and Eve held on December 24 during the middle ages. - Sixteenth century folklore credited Martin Luther for being the first to decorate an indoor tree.
 After a walk through a forest of evergreens with shining stars overhead, Luther tried to describe the experience to his family and showed them by bringing a tree into their home and decorating it with candles.

-Some historians say the first evidence of a lighted tree appeared more than a century after Martin Luther's death in 1546.

-- The oldest record of a decorated Christmas tree came from a 1605 diary found in Strasburg, France.
-The tree was decorated with paper roses, apples and candies. - In Austria and Germany during the 17th and 18th centuries, the tops of evergreens were cut and hung upside down in a living room corner.
-They were decorated with apples, nuts and strips of red paper. - The first record of Christmas trees in America was for children in the German Moravian Church's settlement in Bethlehem, Pa., during Christmas in 1747.
+Some historians state that the first evidence of a lighted tree appeared more than a century after Martin Luther's death in 1546. - The oldest record of a decorated Christmas tree came from a 1605 diary found in Strasburg, France.
+The tree was decorated with paper roses, apples, and candies. - The first record of Christmas trees in America was for children in the German Moravian Church's settlement in Bethlehem, Pennsylvania, during Christmas in 1747.
 Actual trees were not decorated, but wooden pyramids covered with evergreen branches were decorated with candles.